Naufil-Mirsinge/pepithon-WTC/README.md

  mail.Subject = ""this is a test email."";
  mail.Body = ""this is my test email body"";
  client.Send(mail);`
 What can be the possible reasons for this error to occur and what are the proposed solutions?
-[WRITE YOUR NAME]
+[NAUFIL MIRSINGE]

 18. How to setup a fake smtp test server?
 Write the setup/installation, and give example on how it works.
 Talk about various issues which might come during the installation?
 [WRITE YOUR NAME]